Georgia's New Hands Free Law

 Another important part of this law is that you're able to provide proof of a hands free device or purchase of a hands free device in court, you shall NOT be guilty of this offense.
 You can use this once and must affirm to the court that you have not used this exception in a previous court.

 It will be interesting to see how law enforcement enforces this law and if it used as a basis for making traffic stops in hopes of detecting more serious crimes such as DUI or drug possession.
-If you have any questions or receive a citation for this offense, call Kyle Jarzmik at 678-967-0197.
+If you have any questions or receive a citation for this offense, contact Kyle Jarzmik.